 Additional Sites in Split Area:

 This section explores additional Yugoslav-era historical, cultural and memorial sites in and around the greater Split region that might be of interest to those studying the monumental or architectural heritage of the former Yugoslavia.
-The sites examined here will be the Monument to Fallen Dockworkers, the Monument to Prisoners & Internees, as well as the Monument to the Fallen in the Battle of Klis, as well as the Monument to Fallen Shipyard Workers.
+The sites examined here will be the Monument to Fallen Dockworkers, the Monument to Prisoners & Internees, the Monument to the Fallen in the Battle of Klis, as well as the Monument to Fallen Shipyard Workers.

 Monument to Fallen Dockworkers: